How to: Elk Hide Tanning with Hair-on

 Once fleshed, I laid the hide hair-down on a tarp for salting.

 Salting (2 days).
-I sprinkled about 6lbs of fine grain, non-iodized salt from the grocery store on the hide.
-I uncurled the edges and packed in the salt.
-Leave no surface unsalted.
+I sprinkled ~6lbs of fine-grain, non-iodized salt on the hide.
+I uncurled the edges and packed in more salt – leave no surface unsalted.
+The consensus seemed to be "the more salt the better."

 A few resources: Brain Tan on hide storage; Van Dyke's guide to tanning (see steps 1 and 2); Steel Horse Leather tanning guide; Amy's Taxidermy.